barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 The one-shot could go one of three ways:

 1. We decide that this *isn't* a game we want to play more of.
-This recently happened with [glo:godbound] for us: I found it hard to come up with fun challenges for a party of 5 demigods, and the idea of doing that for a whole campaign wasn't appealing
+This recently happened with Godbound for us: I found it hard to come up with fun challenges for a party of 5 demigods, and the idea of doing that for a whole campaign wasn't appealing